teron-personal-projects/learn-sparkline/00-notes/mern-notes/01-mern.md

 You can run mongoDB on your local env however, Atlas makes things so easy that it's worth using even for a local development.

+If we were not using Atlas we would have to install mongdb in the project via npm.

 ## Starting with mongoDB Atlas

 The 1st thing you need to do is create a new cluster.
 The option we will choose is